 Walch was stopped by Maryland State Police on May 10, 2015, in Bel Air, Md. and was cited for driving a vehicle under the influence of alcohol.
 Walch pleaded not guilty and was sentenced to supervised probation in July 2015, according to court records.

-Impallaria emailed the Republican House Caucus last July noting that several of his colleagues informed him that Szelgia “intends to file criminal charges against” again him for “campaign violations.”
+Impallaria emailed the Republican House Caucus last July noting that several of his colleagues informed him that Szeliga “intends to file criminal charges against” again him for “campaign violations.”

 “I’m really not sure what these charges are, but does it really matter?”
 Impallaria wrote.